 This is definitely not true, and many photographers have lost potential prospects and opportunities due to this belief.
 To rely on this myth is like having a garage sale without marketing it.
 No one will come because nobody will know about it But, if you hang signs throughout the neighborhood to let people know that you are having a garage sale and you have great things to sell, then neighbors will be much more likely to come and people may even tell friends and family about your amazing garage sale.

-In a nutshell, Google’s work and responsibility is to search your site, index your pages, and calculate your ranking.
+In a nutshell, Google’s work and responsibility are to search your site, index your pages, and calculate your ranking.
 But improving your chances for better ranking is totally up to you.
 This can be done through SEO techniques such as publishing quality content, adding strategic keywords, and more.

 5. Properly executed SEO allows your website to rank higher in Google’s results.